ricsanfre/pi-cluster/docs/_docs/ansible-instructions.md

 ```shell
 make k3s-bootstrap
 ```
-Argo CD will be installed and it will automatically deploy all cluster applications automatically from git repo
+Argo CD will be installed and it will automatically deploy all cluster applications automatically from git repo.

-- `argocd\bootstrap\root`: Containing root application (App of Apss ArgoCD pattern)
-- `argocd\system\<app>`: Containing manifest files for application <app>

 ### K3s Cluster reset